privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message ScoreAdsRequest {
   // Unencrypted request.
   message ScoreAdsRawRequest {
-    /**************** Inputs to JavaScript auction code module ****************/
+    // Bid for an ad along with other information required to score the ad. message AdWithBidMetadata {
+      // Metadata of the ad, this will be passed to Seller's scoring function.
+      // Represents a serialized string that is deserialized to a JSON object
+      // before passing to Adtech script.
+      google.protobuf.Value ad = 1;

+      // Bid price corresponding to an ad. float bid = 2;

+      // Ad render url that identifies an ad creative. string render = 3;

+      // Whether component auction is allowed.
+      bool allow_component_auction = 4;

+      // Name of the Custom Audience / Interest Group this ad belongs to
+      // required by the device to validate that a winning remarketing ad
+      // actually belongs to the InterestGroup / CustomAudience as stored
+      // on-device.
+      string interest_group_name = 5;

+      // ETLD+1 of Buyer who owns the interest group that includes the ad. string interest_group_owner = 6;
+    }

     // Ad with bid.
-    // This includes an ad object comprising ad render url and ad metadata,
-    // bid corresponding to the ad, the name of Custom Audience (a.k.a Interest
-    // Group) the ad belongs to.
-    // The ad (metadata) and bid will be converted to a JSON objects before passing
-    // as inputs to the scoring function.
-The Custom Audience name is not
-    // required as an input for scoring but is required to be returned in response back
-    // to client.
-    // Note: Every ad is scored in a different process in an isolated Sandbox
-    // within the TEE.
-    // Note: The ad_render_url and CA/IG name in AdWithBid object is not passed to
-    // ScoreAd() but kept in Auction grpc service for tracking which ad is being
-    // scored and which IG/CA it belongs to. repeated AdWithBid ad_bids = 1;
+    repeated AdWithBidMetadata ad_bids = 1;

     /*.......................
 Contextual Signals .........................*/
     // Contextual Signals refer to seller_signals and auction_signals